 Bending

 For bending operations, Aluminum 6061 is highly formable and can be bent to various angles without the risk of cracking or distortion.
-In contrast, Aluminum 7075 is less ductile and possible to crack during bending.
+In contrast, Aluminum 7075 is less ductile and more prone to cracking during bending, especially at sharp angles or under high stress.

 Sawing

-Both alloys can be cut effectively, but Aluminum 6061 is easier to cut.
+Both alloys can be cut effectively, but Aluminum 6061 is easier to saw.
 Standard sawing equipment can easily cut 6061, ensuring precise and clean cuts.
-Aluminum 7075 requires specialized sawing equipment for optimal cutting results.
+In contrast, Aluminum 7075 requires specialized sawing equipment and more careful handling to achieve optimal cutting results due to its higher hardness.

 EDM (Electrical Discharge Machining)